andrei4ka/auto_scaling/config/readme.md

 #Manage_eth_by_roles

 This script allows to map node interfaces or interface's mac adresses on cluster network roles(set eth1 node interface in role 'management', etc.).
-This script is included in jenkins jobs "ecm-deploy-compute-cic", and it's one of the first actions of this job.

 ##Usage